hmalphettes/yeoman-angular-express-example/README.md

 yo angular --minsafe
 ```
 Opt out of RequireJS: at the time of this writing that would break testacular.
 Opt in of everything else.
+Including Twitter-Bootstrap's SaaS flavor.

 Ok ready to test run all this:
 ```